-- 1. School uniform shorts, skirts, and jumpers must be no shorter than two (2) inches above the top of the kneecap. - 2.
-Skirts may not be rolled at the waistband. - 3.
+1. School uniform shorts, skirts, and jumpers must be no shorter than two (2) inches above the top of the kneecap.

+- 2. Solid tan khaki or navy blue skirts are permitted in addition to the GCA plaid school uniform skirt and jumper. - 3.
+Skirts may not be rolled at the waistband. - 4.
 Shorts, tights, or leggings must be worn under skirts.
-Tights or leggings must be of a solid color. - 4.
-Leggings, running tights, or tight-fitting yoga pants are not permitted to be worn alone at any time. - 5.
-Turtlenecks may be worn only under a uniform sweater, long-sleeved oxford shirt, or jumper. - 6.
-Undergarments must be worn. - 7.
+Tights or leggings must not be distracting. - 5.
+Leggings, running tights, or tight-fitting yoga pants are not permitted to be worn alone at any time. - 6.
+Turtlenecks may be worn only under a uniform sweater, long-sleeved oxford shirt, or jumper. - 7.
 Earrings are the only pierced jewelry permitted.
 No gauges are permitted.